Fos-R/Fos-R/public/intro.md

 Fos-R make use of Rust features for conditional compilation.
 The available features:

-- `net_injection`: whether the program can inject traffic on the network interface [default]
 - `iptables`: a method for network injection (Linux only)
 - `ebpf`: a method for network injection (Windows and Linux) [default]

+If you do not enable `iptables` or `ebpf`, Fos-R won’t be able to inject traffic on the network.
 Generation is always available.

 ## Stable binaries